retitle/marshmallow/docs/upgrading.rst

 .. code-block:: python

-    from marshmallow import fields, ValidationError
+    from marshmallow2 import fields, ValidationError
-    from marshmallow.exceptions import UnmarshallingError
+    from marshmallow2.exceptions import UnmarshallingError

     # In 1.0, an UnmarshallingError was raised
     class PasswordField(fields.Field):